mikecotrone/CalendarTimeChooser/README.md

 Version:        3.0.3

-Contributors:   Mike Cotrone, Jim McKay
+Contributors:   Mike Cotrone, Axel Schneider, Jim McKay

 What is this Project?